awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-repository-details.md

 ## View repository details \(console\)<a name="how-to-view-repository-details-console"></a>

-Use the AWS CodeCommit console to quickly view all repositories created with your AWS account\.
+Use the AWS CodeCommit console to quickly view all repositories created with your Amazon Web Services account\.

 1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.